Mount Kailash Helicopter Support Tour

 Helicopter operations are one of the main reasons for the price variation, and the flights themselves can take a big part of the total cost since routes depend heavily on weather and limited flying windows in the Himalayas.
 At Nepal Trekking Routes, we try to keep the pricing transparent and match travelers with the right package based on their comfort level and expectations.

-What about the Permits and Travel Insurance for Mount Kailash Helicopter Tour?
+What about the Permits and Travel Insurance for Mount Kailash Helicopter Support Tour?

 Permits

-A lot of people think once they book the Mount Kailash Manasovar tour with helicopter support, everything becomes simple after that.
+A lot of people think once they book the Mount Kailash Mansarovar tour with helicopter support, everything becomes simple after that.
 It really does not.
-The permit process is honestly one of the most stressful parts of the whole journey because Tibet has very strict travel rules for foreign visitors.
+The permit process is one of the most important parts of planning a Mount Kailash tour because travel in Tibet is strictly regulated for foreign visitors.
 You cannot just enter the region on your own like a normal trip.
 For this tour, travelers usually need several different permits together.

 • Alien's Travel Permit: Then comes the Alien’s Travel Permit because the Kailash region falls under restricted areas.